 O-4: GRADUATION WITH DISTINCTION

-- The cut-off grade point averages for the "With Distinction," "With High Distinction," and "With Highest Distinction" categories will be determined annually by the University Registrar for each college based on the previous year's graduates in a college.
+- The cut-off grade point averages for the Cum Laude, Magna cum Laude, and Summa cum Laude categories will be determined annually by the University Registrar for each college based on the previous year's graduates in a college.

 - A student's distinction level is determined based on the final cumulative grade point average in the semester in which the student's degree is conferred.
 Preliminary distinction (based on the cumulative grade point average as of the semester prior to degree conferral) may be acknowledged at the commencement ceremony.
 If such acknowledgement is accomplished by a notation in the printed commencement program, the following statement must be included in the program: